A.R.I.S.E. Re-Entry Institute — KRE8ivU Multimedia Academy

 Funders & Grantmakers

-Strategic Investment: Fund a pilot year that proves model, generates outcome data, and positions A.R.I.S.E. for national replication.
+Fund a pilot year that proves the model, generates outcome data, and positions A.R.I.S.E. for national replication.
 Your investment creates replicable, scalable programming that other organizations can license.
-This is not just a local program—it's a model with statewide and national potential.
+This is not just a local program — it’s a model with statewide and national potential.

 Referral Partners

-Reentry Agencies & Probation: Refer justice-involved adults who want to build creative careers.
+Refer justice-involved adults who want to build creative careers.
 We handle intake, instruction, mentorship, 12-month post-graduation support.
 No cost to your agency.
-Your clients gain a business credential, immediate income, and reduced recidivism risk.
+Your clients gain a business credential, immediate income, and dramatically reduced recidivism risk.

-Booking & Hiring: Partner with A.R.I.S.E.
+Partner with A.R.I.S.E.
 Alumni Collective for on-demand creative services.
 Hire graduates for full-time or project-based work.
-Access a talent pipeline of skilled, motivated professionals who bring perspective to your team.
+Access a talent pipeline of skilled, motivated professionals who bring lived experience and unstoppable perspective to your team.

 We Believe